Liuhongzhi2018/LearningforIELTS/SpeakingP2-3_36.md

 36.2.
 What kind of events do people usually celebrate?

+There are quite a few personal events that people usually celebrate but I think the most common ones are people’s birthdays and their graduation dates.
+Obviously, everybody loves to celebrate their birthdays, as it is a whole day spent celebrating them.
+Birthdays are always lovely occasions.
+Yet, people also often celebrate their graduations as this is a day of significant achievement fbr them, and thus deserves to be celebrated.
+People usually celebrate milestones of personal achievement.

 36.3.
 Do people often celebrate events with a large group of people or just a few people?

+For older people, family parties in my country are mostly organised to celebrate a special occasion and to spend some quality time with the people we care about.
+For instance, we invite our relatives, friends, colleagues and neighbours to our house to rejoice a family member's birthday, engagement, marriage anniversary or graduation day.
+We often like to gather on such a party to celebrate a religious festival, to congratulate someone’s promotion or to welcome a newborn baby.

+For the young, they prefer holding parties with a large group of friends.
+When friends are together at a party, they shout, listen to loud music, do not care about strict manners and often go wild.
+These are not the case in a family party where our parents and elder relatives are present.

 36.4.
 Do people often celebrate festivals with families?

+Yes, they do.
+People usually celebrate festivals with families, such as Spring Festival.
+They will have a great dinner during the Spring Festival evening and, at the same time, enjoy the Spring Festival Gala held by CCTV.
+You know, the routine hasn't changed since I was a kid, but I enjoy the quality time with them.

+Our daily schedules keep us away from our close friends and relatives.
+Festivals bring us together, it gives a good time to rejoice and built strong bonds between everyone.
+Celebrating festivals with everyone can help our kids to meet and greet everyone as well as they can learn the importance of togetherness.
+It brings us closer to everyone and makes our time wonderful and spiritual.